HASTE-project/ansible-benchmarking/readme.md

 Tested with Ubuntu LTS 16.04

-Ensure that SSH configration and IP addresses are configured (in `~/.ssh/config` and `/etc/hosts`) first.
+Ensure that SSH configuration and IP addresses are configured (in `~/.ssh/config` and `/etc/hosts`) first.
 See 'hostnames.yml' for more details.

 To deploy entire pipeline (dry run):

 ```
-ansible-playbook site.yml --check
+ansible-playbook -i hosts site.yml --check
 ```